 Now let’s say you wrote a white paper for Verizon on managed data center services.
 You could characterize it as "Researched, wrote, and edited a technical white paper for a Fortune 100 telecommunications company."

 Want to prove to a prospect you can write a technology article on Software as a Service (SaaS) platforms?
 Write a spec sample for your portfolio.
 Pretend you landed a new SaaS client who hired you to write an article about change management in the implementation phase.
 And write the best darn article you’ve ever written… for yourself.

 Some copywriters might write a spec assignment for free for a potential new client to prove themselves.
 Instead, write for yourself and your portfolio, and you’ll end up with a clip you can use for years to come.
 Reap the benefits of writing for others’ bylines through amazing spec samples of your own.

 Populate your portfolio with generalities and spec samples.
-Then skyrocket its impact with testimonials from your ghostwriting clients.
+Then skyrocket its impact with testimonials or referral letters from your ghostwriting clients.
 Instead of naming your client and his/her company, use generalities like "Mark S., SaaS CTO" that keep their identities and business confidential.

 Most clients are more than willing to give you a testimonial or a referral if they’re pleased with your work.
 You can also work in a testimonial clause into your contract so they expect to write one at the project’s outset.

 Some clients will let you use excerpts of their ghostwritten work in your portfolio.
 You can include an excerpts clause in your contract that lets the client decide what part or percentage you can excerpt.
 This gives you a real sample from ghostwritten work to upload to your portfolio that shows off your talent.